 2. Flight Time

 Budget drones typically have shorter flight times, often ranging from 10 to 25 minutes per battery.
-This might seem limiting, but it’s a great way to hone your piloting skills before venturing on longer flights.
+Shorter flight times are typical at this price point.
+Carrying a spare battery extends your session significantly.

 Consider drones with multiple batteries to extend your flying time between charges.
 Always check total flight time, not just per-battery claims.